d33psan/shacon/README.md

 # Shacon

-Watch movies and videos together in private chat rooms.
+An application to Watch movies and videos together in private chat rooms.